tiefaul/myblog/_posts/2024-09-15-Grafana-Dashboard.md

 # Testing your creations!

-Navigate to your containers. `<ip:8086>` for InfluxDB and `<ip:3000>` for Grafana.
+Navigate to your containers. `<serverip:8086>` for InfluxDB and `<serverip:3000>` for Grafana.
 Unless you changed your ports like I did, then you should be good to go.
 I added all my services to my **Homepage** dashboard for easier navigation between all my services.
 I will make a post going over what Homepage is in a later post, but for now if you are interested, here is a GitHub link to [HomePage](https://github.com/gethomepage/homepage).
 Once inside your containers.
 Make sure you create a account in InfluxDB and the default username and password for Grafana is admin:admin.
 Once you are in your instances I highly recommend watching Christian Lempa's video [My new Proxmox Monitoring Tools: InfluxDB2 + Grafana](https://www.youtube.com/watch?v=f2eyVfCTLi0&t=403s) on what to do next.
 He goes over what I went through and MORE!

 ---

 # What should I do now?

 Just like you I was confused on how everything worked and what to do next.
-When watching Christian Lempa's video, I imported the [Proxmox Cluser [Flux]](https://grafana.com/grafana/dashboards/15356-proxmox-cluster-flux/) dashboard from the [Grafana website](https://grafana.com/), but I felt as if I wasn't learning anything from doing that, even though the dashboard is great and amazing and provides me with everything I want from a monitoring standpoint.
+When watching Christian Lempa's video, I imported the [Proxmox Cluster [Flux]](https://grafana.com/grafana/dashboards/15356-proxmox-cluster-flux/) dashboard from the [Grafana website](https://grafana.com/), but I felt as if I wasn't learning anything from doing that, even though the dashboard is great and amazing and provides me with everything I want from a monitoring standpoint.
 My next objective in this learning journey is to create my own dashboard, learn a little bit of flux, and see how everything pans out.